Every Moving Thing That Lives Shall Be Food For You. And As I Give You the Green Plants, I give You Everything – Genesis 9:3

 Just like the apostle Mark wrote in Mark 6:13, to be rubbed with the Holy Plant was to “receive divine knowledge.”
 We couldn’t agree more!

-- We would just like to point out that while we did our research we don’t claim to be people of the lord and therefore if you have additional knowledge that you would like to add to this article, please feel free to reach out to us at [email protected]
+We would like to point out that while we did our research, we are certainly not experts on religious matters.
+If you have additional knowledge that you feel should be added to this article, feel free to reach out to us at firstname.lastname@example.org.